Coordinates: Goodrich-Loomis Conservation Area, Trent Hills, Ontario Timeline: 2022 - 2025

 Results:

 By removing the invasive species threat, the predominate natural undestory (in this case, wild raspberry) was allowed to re-establish and thrive.
-Ongoing season maintainence is required to continually monitor for the invasives re-establishing, but this is focused work, and easy on the back end.
+Ongoing season maintainence is required to continually monitor for the invasives re-establishing.
+This is focused work, with minimal effort.